Browse by . . .

 Reaching the ground floor

 Kant did like turning his back on art.
 Music, for him, resembles someone's getting on an elevator wearing too much perfume.
 No wonder one can make it through Critique of Judgment with nary a work in sight.
-His elevator doors never shut, so that art may rest in its penthouse for eternity.
+His elevator doors never shut, so that art may rest in its penthouse studio for eternity.

-Naturally his 475 pages contain examples—but not paintings.
+Naturally his nearly five hundred pages contain examples—but not paintings.
 I spotted a flower and the Milky Way, and I vaguely recall that Kant admired Lacoön, although I cannot swear that his admiration made it into the book.
 Still, sculpture here means "statues of human beings, gods, animals, and so on," safely in the plural.
 He sounds desperate to get through them all.
 Art, you see, deals with ideas.

 Thought itself, for Kant, depends on ideas that have no basis in experience—time, space, God's purpose in nature, lofty stuff.
 Art has plenty of ideas, but no dirty hands.
 (He should visit the modern museum with a donor in tow.)
 With no purpose apart from its being, art goes right to the foundations of thought and nature.